 One study found that levels of cortisol, our primary stress hormone (see CBD, cortisol, and anxiety) is tied to the obsessive component of OCD but not the compulsive one:

-The present data reveals that cortisol levels and the stress scores in the PSS-10 were significantly higher in OCD patients that in controls.
+The present data reveal that cortisol levels and the stress scores in the PSS-10 were significantly higher in OCD patients than in controls.